 PLEASE MAKE SURE ALL MICROCHIP NUMBERS MATCH ON EVERY DOCUMENT.

 After implant of the microchip, the animal receives a new rabies vaccination.
 This must be “inactivated rabies vaccinations.”
-Be sure to obtain certification of the period of validity for the particular vaccinations that you obtain (some are good for two years, others for only one).
+Be sure to obtain certification of the period of validity for the particular vaccination that you obtain (can be a 1, 2 or 3 year vaccine).
+This must be given within 1 year of travel.

 After the Rabies Vaccination, you must wait at least 3 weeks (but not more than a year) before your pet can receive a Rabies Neutralizing Antibody Titre test (FAVN or RFFTI) to ensure that the rabies vaccination has provided adequate rabies antibody levels and must be tested by a facility approved by the Government of New Zealand.
 Your Vet will send these to the approved lab listed below.
 Please have your vet call them before sending to make sure they are aware of the delivery and the destination location (New Zealand).
 The results of the blood test must be 0.5 IU/ml or above.